Aryan95614/Certifications/readme.md

 | Learning Transformers with HuggingFace | O'Rielly | UND | Paper Textbook |
 | Learning NLP (Natural Language Processing) | O'Rielly | UND | Paper Textbook |

+There are many other courses that I am doing as well.